 Comparing Two Arrays in JavaScript

 Comparing two arrays in JavaScript looks easy, but it is not as easy as you think.
 It becomes difficult due to the JavaScript nature of handling objects and references.
-Besides the primitive data types (like numbers or strings), arrays are the reference data types in JavaScript, which means that if two arrays have the same elements but have a different reference or memory location, they are not considered to be equal.
+Besides the primitive data types (like numbers or strings), arrays are the reference data types in JavaScript, which means that if two arrays have the same elements but have different references or memory locations, they are not considered to be equal.
+There are multiple techniques available for JavaScript array comparison depending on the structure and order of the arrays involved.

 In this blog, you will explore different methods to compare the arrays in JavaScript, their advantages, and best practices to know the best way to compare two arrays in JavaScript.